 We’ve established Sustainability 1st, a side-wide initiative formed of members from organisations, businesses and site management across First Street.
 Our shared ambitions align and engage with Zero Carbon Manchester 2038 strategy and we are working collaboratively with our neighbours to be the change we want to see – sharing our skills and knowledge and leading by example.

 We strive to share our actions and learning across the cultural sector and beyond!
 We collaborate and engage with arts organisations, artists and suppliers in Greater Manchester and we go beyond our regional borders both nationally and internationally to engage others and widen the conversation.
 Environmental sustainability is both a local and a global issue that impacts us all, so we use our creative platform to invite change.

-We produce a twice-yearly Green Newsletter to share with our team and our stakeholders, and we’re using our digital platforms to engage our audiences in the climate conversation.
-Use #SustainableHOME to get involved.
+We’re using our digital platforms to engage our audiences in the climate conversation – use #SustainableHOME to get involved.